frantzmiccoli/drkns/README.md

 # Return the last `drkns run` to get the execution status
 drkns run

+# Limit output to failed and non restored or ignored entities
+drkns run --limit-output

 # Willing to have only the step statuses and not the failed output
 drkns run --summary